We do stuff (and sometimes things!)

 collaborative pastoral leadership team

 For some reason I am always tempted to start bios highlighting my tap dancing skills.
-Given it's been many (many) years since I even took my shoes out this might backfire when asked to demonstrate.
+Given it's been many (many) years since I even took my shoes out this is bound to backfire at some stage.
 I’m Tamsin.
-I wandered into FNCC over eight years ago and discovered I really liked the people and so never left.
-It's proven a happy church home for me.
+I wandered into FNCC over nine years ago and liked the people so I never left.
+It's been a safe space to admit my theology is an evolving beast and where folks have seen me and my stuff and have loved me anyway.

-I've since met and married George and we had our daughter, Annika, in 2020.
-A happy day is usually in active wear, drinking coffee in the back corner of a local cafe and pondering how the universe unfolds.
+Since that first awkward visit, I've met and married George and we had our daughter, Annika.
+A happy day is usually in active wear, drinking coffee in the back corner of a cafe, pondering how the universe unfolds.
 Alongside working at church, I teach adult ballet which also makes me very happy.

 • Rod begbie (he/him)